-One of the most remote parts of New Zealand can be found in the fjords of Fiordland.
+The Doubtful Sound Overnight Cruise Options can be experienced in the remote fjords of Fiordland.
 In total, there are 14 fjords, the most famous of these are Milford Sound and Doubtful Sound.
 The key difference between the two, is that Milford Sound is the only one with a public road access.
 For Doubtful Sound, you have to go on a guided tour, all of them starting at the wharf Manapouri.
 You can do both fjords as a day tour or a Doubtful sound overnight cruise.
-View both in comparison with this blog.
+Doubtful Sound or Milford – how to choose

 Fiordland Overnight Options

 Real Journeys is the largest local tour operator in the Fiordland region.
 They have a number of purpose-built vessels in Doubtful Sound and Milford Sound.
 The Fiordland Navigator operates during the summer season and is designed along the lines of a traditional scow.
 This design blends old world charm with modern comforts, including spacious viewing decks, a dining saloon/fully licensed bar and an observation lounge.